-The Company's director compensation program is designed to enable continued attraction and retention of highly qualified non-employee directors by ensuring that our director compensation is in line with compensation offered by our peer companies that compete with us for director talent.
+Our director compensation program is designed to enable continued attraction and retention of highly qualified non-employee directors by ensuring that our director compensation is in line with compensation offered by our peer companies that compete with us for director talent.
 The program is designed to address the time, effort, expertise, and accountability required of active board membership.
 Directors who are employees of the Company do not receive any fees for their service on the Board or any committee.
-Dr. Friedman was an employee director until his retirement in January 2014; currently, Mr. Hoppenot is the Company's only employee director.
+Mr. Hoppenot is the Company's only employee director.
 For a description of the compensation arrangements with Mr. Hoppenot, see "Executive Compensation."